Why Am I Suffering So Much? — The Astrological Meaning

 Vedic astrology refuses both extremes on the suffering question: it does not say suffering is meaningless cosmic noise, and it does not say suffering is karmic punishment for a previous life's misdeeds.
 It reads suffering as a structural phase that produces specific developments — depth, capacity, compassion, clarity — that the unsuffered self could not have reached.

-This is not consolation.
+Vedic astrology's framing of suffering is not consolation.
 It is the actual function the chart shows the period serving.

 Karmic compression and what it builds